akauppi/GroundLevel-firebase-es/DEVS/Firebase tips.md

 See filtering info -> [Logs Based Metrics](https://firebase.google.com/docs/functions/writing-and-viewing-logs#logs-based_metrics) (Firebase docs)

+Note that Firebase logs are intended for the back end (which is always online).
+The front end library has no means for central logging.

 ## You can `debug()` security rules! (undocumented)

 See [https://github.com/firebase/firebase-tools/issues/1166#issuecomment-472063944](https://github.com/firebase/firebase-tools/issues/1166#issuecomment-472063944)

+That issue (of documenting the `debug()`) is still open (27-Aug-20).
+1 year 5 months. **:R**

+Note that:

+>In firestore emulator v1.10.2, the emulator seems to only output the debug log to the firestore-debug.log, not stdout.

 ## Debugging Security Rules tests